Scholarship Need Analysis

 The primary institutional need analysis methodology for University of Kansas scholarships that have a financial need component is the Free Application for Federal Student Aid (FAFSA).
 To ensure equity and consistency in determining eligibility for need-based awards, students applying for need-based awards must file a FAFSA.
 This application utilizes a formula for determining a family’s expected contribution (EFC) to the student’s education.
 The student's EFC is subtracted from KU's Cost of Attendance to determine financial need.

 Any financial aid a student receives, may reduce financial need and impact eligibility for additional need-based aid.
 Students must complete the FAFSA each year to be considered for need-based awards.
 International students or undocumented students who are unable to complete the FAFSA, may complete KU's Institutional Student Need Analysis Worksheet.
 Financial Aid and Scholarships provides FAFSA need analysis on individual students to scholarship-awarding units on request.

 For awarding units that choose to offer a secondary need analysis methodology for merit plus need scholarships with restrictive criteria, Deans may utilize the following alternative method:

-1. All scholarship candidates must complete the FAFSA annually.
+1. All scholarship candidates should complete the FAFSA annually.

-2. Merit plus need scholarships should be awarded to qualified candidates based on the following criteria, in descending order:
+2. Need based scholarship fund should be awarded to qualified candidates based on the following criteria, in descending order:

 · Students with unmet need based on FAFSA guidelines.